 This course provides practical knowledge and experiences on the essential elements and design concepts of program planning.
-Emphasis is placed on student involvement in planning and directing programs for diverse populations in a variety of physical settinas.
+Emphasis is placed on student involvement in planning and directing programs for diverse populations in a variety of physical settings.

-Recreation Administration & Management
+RECMGT 10109115 Recreation Administration & Management